Mastering sales as a new CTO

 Who is the prospect?

 Our customers come from two broad categories—startups and medium enterprises.
-Startups at different stages have different problems to tackle.
-Enterprises deal with challenges that startups don’t bother about.
+Startups at different stages have Three stages of startups and how to chose tech-stack for each of them.
+Enterprises deal with challenges that startups don't bother about.
 Knowing as much about the prospect and their requirement helps in identifying the relevant arguments for the call.

 Do we have examples?